 What is Remote Work Collaboration?

-Improving the team’s productivity using these practices and tools essentially enhances the business’s overall profitability.
+Improving the team’s productivity using these practices and tools essentially enhances remote work collaboration and the business’s overall profitability.

 However, it is crucial to understand that remote collaboration is virtually useless regardless of the tools at your disposal if the team(s) engagement isn’t universal.
 So, by and large, the essential thing to mandate is to make sure everyone on your team is on board!